-Warrant CUSIP No. []

-Common Stock CUSIP No. []
+Warrant CUSIP No. [] Common Stock CUSIP No. [

-(To be executed upon exercise of the Warrant(s)

-(To be executed upon exercise of the Warrant(s)) TO: BELLEROPHON THERAPEUTICS, INC. (1) The undersigned hereby elects to purchase Warrant Shares of the Company pursuant to the terms of the attached Warrant (only if exercised in full), and tenders herewith payment of the exercise price in full, together with all applicable transfer taxes, if any.
-(2) Payment shall take the form of (check applicable box): \square in lawful money of the United States; or \Box if permitted, the cancellation of such number of Warrant Shares as is necessary, in accordance with the formula set forth in subsection 2(c), to exercise this Warrant with respect to the maximum number of Warrant Shares purchasable pursuant to the cashless exercise procedure set forth in subsection 2(c).
+Common Stock CUSIP No. [] (To be executed upon exercise of the Warrant(s)) TO: BELLEROPHON THERAPEUTICS, INC. (1) The undersigned hereby elects to purchase Warrant Shares of the Company pursuant to the terms of the attached Warrant (only exercised in full), and tenders herewith payment of the exercise price in full, together with all applicable transfer taxes, if any.
+(2) Payment shall take the form of (check applicable box): [] in lawful money of the United States; or [] if permitted, the cancellation of such number of Warrant Shares as is necessary, in accordance with the formula set forth is subsection 2(c), to exercise this Warrant with respect to the maximum number of Warrant Shares purchasable pursuant to the cashlest exercise procedure set forth in subsection 2(c).
 (3) Please issue said Warrant Shares in the name of the undersigned or in such other name as is specified below: The undersigned requests that a statement representing the shares of Common Stock issued upon exercise of the Warrant(s) be delivered in accordance with the instructions set forth below.
-Dated: THIS EXERCISE NOTICE MUST BE DELIVERED TO THE WARRANT AGENT (FOR ANY EXERCISE OTHER THAN A CASHLESS EXERCISE) OR THE COMPANY (FOR A CASHLESS EXERCISE), PRIOR TO 5:00 P.M., NEW YORK CITY TIME, ON THE TERMINATION DATE.
+Dated:, 20 THIS EXERCISE NOTICE MUST BE DELIVERED TO THE WARRANT AGENT (FOR ANY EXERCISE OTHER THAN A CASHLESS EXERCISE) OF THE COMPANY (FOR A CASHLESS EXERCISE), PRIOR TO 5:00 P.M., NEW YORK CITY TIME, ON THE TERMINATION DATE.
 ALL CAPITALIZED TERMS USED HEREIN BUT NOT DEFINED HEREIN SHALL HAVE THE MEANINGS AS SIGNED TO THEM IN THE WARRANT.
-Name of any person who solicited exercise of the Warrant(s): THE UNDERSIGNED REQUESTS THAT A STATEMENT REPRESENTING THE SHARES OF COMMON STOCK BE DELIVERED AS FOLLOWS: Name: (Please Print) Address: Telephone:
+Name of any person who solicited exercise of the Warrant(s): THE UNDERSIGNED REQUESTS THAT A STATEMENT REPRESENTING THE SHARES OF COMMON STOCK BE DELIVERED AS FOLLOWS: Name: (Please Print) Address: Telephone: Fax: